-A temperature sensor is one of the most simple, yet valuable. pieces of equipment available to monitor your server room, server closet, data center, or other telecom environment.
+A temperature sensor device is one of the most simple - yet valuable - pieces of equipment available to monitor your server room, server closet, data center, or other telecom environments.

 What if your HVAC system stopped functioning and you had no temperature sensors in place at your remote site? you would have no idea of the rising temperature until it was much too late.
 You'd have equipment damage or emergency shutdowns.
 That upsets both your customers and your bosses.

 It's vitally important to monitor the temperature levels at your remote sites with temperature sensors.
 To get the most detailed visibility of site temperature, you need a remote that monitors four separate analog thresholds.

 With four thresholds you can set separate major and minor alarms for both high and low temperatures.
 This gives you both an advanced warning if temperatures are starting to leave the optimum range (e.g., the air conditioner is not working right and the temperature has risen to 85 degrees F) and a final notification when temperatures have reached the danger point (e.g., the air conditioner is not working at all, and the temperature is 100 degrees F).